bupaverse/processanimateR/README.md

                 token_color = "color")
 ```

 It is also possible to use a secondary data frame to color the tokens irregardless of the event times.
 This can be useful if measurement are taken throughout a process, but the measurement event itself should not be included in the process map.
-For example, the lactic acid measurements of the `sepsis` data could be used in that way ([Show result](example-sepsis.html)):
+For example, the lactic acid measurements of the `sepsis` data could be used in that way:
 ```r
 library(dplyr)
 data(sepsis)